DevarshKumbhare/-CrackYourPlacement/README.md

-day1:287.
-Find the Duplicate Number
+## Day1:
+    287. Find the Duplicate Number, 75.
+Sort Colors, 26.
+Remove Duplicates from Sorted Array, 121.
+Best Time to Buy and Sell Stock